-Second of a three-course sequence for the preparation of the Cisco Certified Network Associate (CCNA) certification exam.
-Cisco Router Configuration implements Cisco's online semester 2 curriculum developed by Cisco Systems experts.
-Topics include commands used for configuring and monitoring a Cisco 2600 series router.
-Also included are commands used to secure a LAN.
+Second of a three-course sequence to prepare the student to take the Cisco Certified Network Associate (CCNA) certification exam.
+Cisco Routing and Switching implements the Cisco Academy online curriculum, CCNA 5.0, Routing and Switching Essentials, developed by Cisco Systems experts.
+Explores switch VLANs, trunks and Inter-VLAN routing, IPv4 and IPv6 static and dynamic routing, OSPFv2 and OSPFv3, DHCP and DNS for IPv4 and IPv6, NAT, and access-lists for IPv4 and IPv6.
 The lecture/lab environment allows the student the opportunity to practice skills learned throughout the term.
-Recommended prerequisite: CIS 151C.
+Prerequisite: CIS 151C or instructor permission.
+Credits: 4 Lecture: 3 Other: 2